 August brings the hot heat of summer in mid-latitudes and the challenge of dressing for the dog days.
 There is this running jokeAlaska has four seasons, June July, August and winter. #Alaska #lifestyle Click To Tweet

 In Interior Alaska, August is the rain season.
 This means flip flops and rain gear at the beginning of the month.
 The heat low over the Interior, Yukon Territory, and Northwest Territory weakens in August and low pressure systems make their way into the mainland.
 Between low pressure systems, the moisture and still long insolation yields thunderstorm formation.
 While the rain extinguishes some wildfire, lightening strikes may still cause new ones.
-Summers in the Interior smell like a fire place.
+Wildfires are a natural landscape evolution mechanism of the Taiga.

 The high cloudiness, humidity and notably shorter days as time progresses mean that temperature goes down as well.
-This means at sometime, the flip flops go and you wear your rain boots.
+When it rains, it is cool.
+Sometimes flip flops go and you wear your rain boots.
 At the end of August, temperature drops to uncomfortable values as now darkness at night lasts several hours.
 Then, even the first night frost may occur.
 Thus, Alaskan women have not to worry about how to look professional at a work meeting during the dog days.It unbelievable that in the land where there are more dogs than humans there are no dog days. #Alaska #curiosa Click To Tweet

 Obviously, in the Interior dressing in August is quite different from what people wear in mid-latitudes.
 At the beginning of the month, a sun-protective jumpsuit like the LOTD is appropriate.
 A light knit jacket is needed by the middle of the month (see green-brown outfit later in this post).
 Coats or jackets and pantyhose are a Must by the end of the month (see black look later in this post).
 See my Alaska August lookbook for more looks.